 On-the-Go Power Strip

 Consider a portable power strip that can move with you around the shop.
-It’s a lifesaver for me during large builds when I need power in multiple spots.
+It’s a lifesaver for me during large builds—like putting together a new miter saw bench—when I need power in multiple spots.

 Under-the-Bench Strip